 - living in areas with limited access to fresh fruits and vegetables

-- eating disorders or psychiatric conditions that involve a fear of food
+- having eating disorders or psychiatric conditions that involve a fear of food

-- forms of inflammatory bowel disease (IBD), including irritable bowel syndrome (IBS), Crohn’s disease, or ulcerative colitis
+- living with irritable bowel syndrome (IBS), or forms of inflammatory bowel disease (IBD), including Crohn’s disease or ulcerative colitis

-- living in a place where the cultural diet consists almost entirely of carbohydrates like breads, pastas, and corn
+- living in a place where the cultural diet consists almost entirely of carbohydrates, like bread, pasta, and corn

 Though the symptoms can be severe, scurvy is fairly simple to treat.